enverunal/ArenaMR/README.md

 # Polymorphic memory resource wrapper to reduce access to upstream memory allocator

 **ArenaMR** is a header-only library written in C++17.
 The allocation is constant if there is free arena and allocated space is not greater than the given arena size(else it allocates new arena from the upstream and inserts new arena to internal map with complexity O(log n)).
-Deallocation complexity is O(log n) (binary search in the map).
+Deallocation complexity is O(log n) (binary search is used).

 ### How it works